 It’s such a great walking neighborhood.
 You can walk all around the “crown” on historic streets, looking at old houses and big trees.
 There are an amazing number of little parks and playgrounds, like Ward Springs Park, which has a great view of downtown.
 And we have a lot of stairs!
 You can get a good map of all the staircases at QAstairs.com.

 You can walk to many performance venues—On the Boards, Seattle Rep, Pacific Northwest Ballet—and good restaurants, like Taylor Shellfish, How to Cook a Wolf, and Eden Hill.
-There’s also Mercer Books used bookstore, and Queen Anne Books, attached to El Diablo coffee shop.
+There’s also Mercer Books used bookstore, and Queen Anne Books.
 If you walk to the top floor of the parking garage across from McCaw Hall, you’ll see the UpGarden P-Patch—a big community garden built on the concrete.
 Very Seattle.

 My favorite places to watch movies are at Northwest Film Forum, Majestic Bay, and Cinerama*.
 I love going to the Seattle International Film Festival every year and I’m lucky to have two of SIFF’s year-round venues in my neighborhood: SIFF Cinema Uptown and SIFF Film Center.

 * Ed note: The Cinerama is currently closed (2021) but we hope for reopening news soon.
 We miss the giant screen and delicious chocolate popcorn!